 Talk with a Mortgage Broker

-Now not all brokers are created equally.
-It’s best to speak with a broker who mainly deals with contractors.
-That way they understand your situation before you begin the process.
+As alluded, not all brokers are created equally.
+It’s best to speak to a broker whose prominent client base is contractors.